tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ### Lightsail

 Lightsail is a serverless service where you can deploy applications to AWS without managing virtual machines.
 This means you don't need to worry about managing the operating system, and you have access to a variety of platforms such as docker and Python that you can use to deploy your application.
 Benefits include: AWS managed security, networking, and availability.
 AWS calls lightsail "click-to-launch" OS and apps.

+One example of using Lightsail is to create a WordPress website.

 ### Amazon API Gateway

 Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the "front door" for applications to access data, business logic, or functionality from your backend services.
 Using API Gateway, you can create RESTful APIs and WebSocket APIs that enable real-time two-way communication applications.
-API Gateway supports containerized and serverless workloads, as well as web applications.
+API Gateway supports containerized and serverless workloads as well as web applications.

 API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management, CORS support, authorization and access control, throttling, monitoring, and API version management.
 API Gateway has no minimum fees or startup costs.
 You pay for the API calls you receive and the amount of data transferred out and, with the API Gateway tiered pricing model, you can reduce your cost as your API usage scales.